Kotlin/kotlinx.coroutines/docs/flow.md

 ### Flows are cold

 Flows are _cold_ streams similarly to sequences &mdash; the code inside a [flow] builder does not run until the flow is collected.
-This becomes clears in the following example:
+This becomes clear in the following example:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">